Leonardo-Boss/suckless-site/tools.suckless.org/sic/patches/nodefaultchan.md

 ===============
 This patch will prevent `sic` from setting the first chan you want to join as the default one.
-You will have to manually set a default chan with the `j` command if you want one.
+You will have to manually set a default chan with the `s` command if you want one.

 Download